fastai/course-v3/docs/deployment_zeit.md

 (**Note:** replace `something-cool` above with some unique name that you choose, and `xxx` with the URL shown in the `now` output.)

-## Step 6: Test the URL of your working app
+## Test the URL of your working app

 Go to `$NAME`.now.sh in your browser and test your app.